 The security landscape has shifted dramatically in the first quarter of 2026.
 What began as experimental use of large language models by threat actors in 2024 has matured into fully weaponized attack tooling — and the volume of incidents we're seeing reflects it.
 Reported business email compromise (BEC) attempts are up 340% year-over-year, and the quality of phishing lures is nearly indistinguishable from legitimate correspondence.

-If your security posture hasn't been reassessed since 2024, it's almost certainly behind the curve.
-Here's what's changed, and what your business should be doing about it.
+If your firm's security posture hasn't been reassessed since 2024, it's almost certainly behind the curve.
+Here's what's changed for advisory firms specifically, and what your CCO and IT partner should be doing about it.

 The scary part isn't that attackers are using AI — they've had access to the same models your marketing team has.
 The scary part is how they're using it.